Orochi13479/mobileSquareTracker/README.md

 # Running the Simulation
 To Launch the simulator and run the Mobile Square Tracker script, open a terminal and input the below:

-##Terminal##
 ```
 export TURTLEBOT3_MODEL=waffle
 roslaunch turtlebot3_gazebo turtlebot3_testingTargetBox.launch
 ```

-Once launched Run the #Initialise Section ONCE# in provided script, imageProcessing.m, then proceed to run the operation section in MATLAB 2021b using ROS melodic.
+Once launched, open the script "imageProcessing.m" then proceed to run the operation section in MATLAB 2021b using ROS melodic.

-The project operates in detecting the features on a square object within the Gazebo world
+The project operates in detecting the features on a square object within the Gazebo world.
+The Turtlebot is set in the Gazebo environment with objects, walls and surfaces to simulate the environment it acts in.

-Once the image processing is
+During the image processing phase of the square object, features of the square are detected by the RGB-D camera attatched onto the Turtlebot.
+SURF feature detection is utilised to ensure accurate detection but also to maintain computing cost.
+A PID controller is implemeneted to adjust the Turtlebot's movement and updates as it detects the square.
+This will also ensure that movement reduces errors prone to sudden changes in acceleration or deceleration.
+The Turtlebot, once processing the square will navigate perpendicular to the square object.

 **PROJECT HAS ONLY BEEN TESTED IN MATLAB 2021b USING ROS melodic.**

-finds a feature
-rotates perpedicular